i-MSCP/plugins/incubator/InstantSSH/README.md

 # i-MSCP InstantSSH plugin v3.2.0

-Plugin which allows to provide full or restricted shell access to i-MSCP customers.
+Plugin which provides full or restricted shell.

 ## Introduction

-This plugin allows to give your customers a full or restricted shell access.
+This plugin allows to give your customers a full or restricted shell.

 A customer to which SSH permissions are given can create SSH users and use them to login on the server.